astrojuergen/brightennebula/README.md

 3. Run script
 4. Voilà -> Nebula is brighter than before.
 5. Now you have to adjust the black point in the histogram

+# Possible errors
+1. If you get the following error "*** Error: File I/O Error: Invalid or empty file name".
+You have to completly configure starnet.